 - A stateless engine that processes components within application models as they are needed for each running instance (rather than loading an entire model into memory and keeping it there throughout process lifecycle).

-Now available in the Salesforce AppExchange is the AgilePoint NX App for Salesforce.
-This app enables AgilePoint NX, with all of its advanced low-code and BPMS functionality, to be embedded in Salesforce.
-Here are a few of the reasons why this design characteristic is a game changer.
+Now available in the Salesforce® AppExchange is the AgilePoint NX App for Salesforce®.
+This app enables AgilePoint NX forms, dashboards, and management consoles to be embedded in Salesforce®.
+Here are a few of the reasons why this design characteristic is an important advancement.

-AgilePoint NX’s unique architecture enables it to pass Salesforce’s stringent security review, enabling AgilePoint’s dashboards, forms, and reports to run as native code within Salesforce.
-Many other BPM suites and low-code platforms are architected in such a way that they can’t pass this review.
+AgilePoint NX’s unique architecture enables it to pass Salesforce’s stringent security review, enabling AgilePoint’s dashboards, forms, and reports to run as native code within Salesforce®.

-AgilePoint enables extensive interactivity with SalesForce, providing API support for nineteen separate Salesforce activities.
+AgilePoint enables extensive interactivity with Salesforce®, supporting nineteen separate Salesforce® activities.

 AgilePoint NX includes an eForms designer that can produce forms of any complexity.
 AgilePoint NX enables you to build forms that include data from multiple sources—no extra coding required.
 Forms can be interactive based on embedded business logic and can incorporate field-specific validation rules.
 AgilePoint NX’s eForms toolbox includes more than sixty control types.
 Any AgilePoint NX form can be surfaced in any other system.

 AgilePoint NX enables you to track details regarding all relevant processes across your enterprise and compiles them on customizable dashboards for each Salesforce® user.
 Likewise, the same dashboards can be embedded in any other application or system, on-premises or in the cloud.